Bamako (2006)

 Bamako is a 2006 film directed by Abderrahmane Sissako, first released at the 2006 Cannes Film Festival on 21 May and in Manhattan by New Yorker Films on 14 February 2007.

 The film depicts a trial taking place in Bamako, the capital of Mali, amid the daily life that is going on in the city.
 In the midst of that trial, two sides argue whether the World Bank and International Monetary Fund are guided by special interest of developed nations, or whether it is corruption and the individual nations' mismanagement, that is guilty of the current financial state of many poverty-stricken African countries as well as the rest of the poor undeveloped world.
-The film even touches on European colonization and discusses how it plays a role in shaping African societies and their resulting poverty and issues.
+The film also touches on European colonization and discusses how it plays a role in shaping African societies and their resulting poverty and issues.

 Danny Glover, one of the film's executive producers, also guest-stars as an actor in a Western film (called Death in Timbuktu) that some children are watching on the television in one scene.